TheEndurance/react-native-pytorch-core-canvas/README.md

 - It's actually a decent implementation of canvas compared to alternatives like expo-2d-context and react-native-canvas which are not performant enough for reactive applications
 - The original library is no longer maintained and does not work on react-native versions >0.71

+## Android only for now

+Only works on android so far, ios implementation is WIP

 ## Installation

 ```sh